YannickKae/Evaluating-Investment-Strategies/README.md

 ### Holm Method

 The Holm Method is a stepwise correction that is less conservative than the Bonferroni Method.
-It adjusts the $p$-values sequentially, starting from the smallest p-value, and ensures that the significance level is maintained across multiple tests.
-The Holm method outputs adjusted p-values that control the family-wise error rate (FWER), which is the probability of making one or more false discoveries among all the tests.
+It adjusts the $p$-values sequentially, starting from the smallest, and ensures that the significance level is maintained across multiple tests.

 $$
 p_{k} = \frac{\alpha}{m + 1 - k}